Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

 where, for a function $y \in \mathfrak{R}^{s + d-1,1}_{d-1}(Z)$, its sinogram norm is defined as:

 Here, $\mathcal{F}_{1}$ denotes the Fourier transform applied solely to the offset parameter~$\zeta$.

-In view of other (classical) estimates, it is reasonable to assume that the Radon transform on~$\mathbb{R}^{d}$ exhibits smoothing properties with order~$d-1$.
+In view of other estimates, specifically we refer to~\cite[Thm.~3]{kindermann_2025}, it is reasonable to assume that the Radon transform on~$\mathbb{R}^{d}$ exhibits smoothing properties with order~$d-1$.
 We denote this smoothing effect by setting~$s := -(d-1)$.
 Then, the identity in~(\ref{eq:identity-Radon}) specializes to:

 The dependence on the parameter~$t := d-1$ in the norm on the right-hand side is minimal, as demonstrated by: